-Henfield Storage is a ‘data controller’ for the purposes of the Data Protection Act 1998.
+Henfield Storage is a ‘data controller’ for the purposes of the UK data protection legislation of UK GDPR and The Data Protection Act 2018.
 This means we are responsible for, and control the processing of, your personal information.

 We provide a self storage service to our customers and in doing so we may collect information about you.
 We need this information to provide you with services such as: a quote for storage; to allow you to book a unit online; or to complete a storage licence agreement when you rent a storage unit from us.